Charles77K/Charles77K/README.md

 ### 🚀 MERN Stack Developer | Passionate About Scalable Web Apps

 Welcome to my GitHub!
-I specialize in building dynamic, high-performance mobile and applications using the MERN stack.
+I specialize in building dynamic, high-performance mobile and web applications using the MERN stack.
 I love crafting efficient solutions, writing clean code, and exploring new technologies to stay ahead in the ever-evolving tech landscape.

 ---